stephomi/nomad-translation/README.md

 Empty strings `""` will use english as a fallback.

 # Note
-It's possible that some characters might be missing (mostly for CJK ideograms).
+Emoji's are not supported.

 The translation files are simply raw text, with easy parsing in mind.
-The file extension is `.rs` because the syntax coloring is somewhat ok, but these are not Rush files.
+The file extension is `.rs` because the syntax coloring is somewhat ok, but these are not Rust files.